buildpacks/docs/content/community.md

 #### How can I start contributing?

 If you are new to the project, the first thing you should do is gain some understanding of the project.
-This normaly entails doing the following:
+This normally entails doing the following:

 1. Watch a few [talks (videos)][talks].
 2. Next, run through some [tutorials][tutorials].